Onkyo

-Onkyo Corporation (オンキヨー株式会社, Onkyō Kabushiki-gaisha) is a Japanese consumer electronics company, specializing in premium home cinema and audio equipment, including AV receivers, surround sound speakers and portable devices.
+Onkyo Corporation was a Japanese consumer electronics company that specialized in premium home cinema and audio equipment, including AV receivers, surround sound speakers and portable devices.
+It was active as an independent company from 1946 to 2022, but remains active as a trademark brand under joint operation by Sharp Corporation and Voxx International.

 The company started under the name of Osaka Denki Onkyo K.K. in 1946 (a company not related to Nippon Denki Onkyo, which became Denon).
-The company's umbrella included Integra and Integra Research divisions as well as the main Onkyo brand.

-It became Onkyo Home Entertainment Corporation after purchasing Pioneer Home Electronics.
-The company became bankrupt in 2022; the Onkyo brand now does business under joint ownership by Sharp Corporation and Voxx International.
+Its umbrella included Integra and Integra Research divisions as well as the main Onkyo brand.
+In 2010, Onkyo restructured into a holding company with its main operation named Onkyo Sound & Vision Corporation.
+In 2015, Onkyo purchased Pioneer Home Electronics, the home audio division of Pioneer Corporation, which operated as a subsidiary of Onkyo Corporation.
+In 2020, the holding company was renamed to Onkyo Home Entertainment Corporation.
+The company filed for bankruptcy in 2022; the Onkyo brand now does business under joint ownership by Sharp Corporation and Voxx International.

 Name

 The word Onkyo translates as "sound resonance".
 On (音) is from Chinese pronunciation, with traditional Japanese pronunciation as Oto, meaning "sound".
 Kyo (響) is also from Chinese pronunciation, pronounced as Hibiki (noun) or Hibiku (verb) in traditional Japanese, meaning "resound, sound, or echo".

-Moreover, the Japanese term Onkyo (音響) is not limited to the sense of “sound resonance.”
+Moreover, the Japanese term Onkyo (音響) is not limited to the sense of "sound resonance."
 It is also widely used to describe acoustics, as in the quality of sound in a room, while in industrial and practical usage it commonly refers to audio equipment or devices.

 History

 Onkyo was founded by Takeshi Goda in 1946 while he worked in sound at Matsushita Electric.
 It was renamed Osaka Onkyo in 1947.
 The company name changed from Osaka Onkyo K.K. to Onkyo Corporation in 1971.

 The Integra amplifier series was introduced in 1969.
 In 1993, Onkyo acquired Lucasfilm's THX certification and then launched the first ever THX-certified AV consumer receiver.

+In 2010, Onkyo restructured into a holding company called Onkyo Corporation with its operations split into sub-companies, with Onkyo Sound & Vision Corporation the name of the new entity in charge of design and manufacturing of audio products.

 In March 2015, Onkyo purchased Pioneer Corporation's Home Electronics Corporation, which produces home cinema amplifiers, Blu-ray players and other AV products.
 In return, Pioneer took a 14.95% stake in Onkyo.
 The Ohtsuki family remained the largest shareholders of the company with an approximately 26% stake, just above Gibson Brands, with a 16.5% stake.

 With the bankruptcy of Gibson in 2018, Onkyo's shares held by Gibson were sold.